Skip to content

 --pin 648219

-Delete stored data
+Delete a data object

 pkcs11-tool \